CompAndSave/hugo-decap-cas/content/posts/the-best-all-in-one-inkjet-printers-for-efficient-printing-top-6-picks.md

 * A reasonable price.
 * 40% of the material is recycled plastic.

-### 2. Brother MFC-L8905CDW
+### 2. Brother EcoTank ET-4760

-The Brother MFC-L8905CDW, a color laser model, is also considered the best multifunction inkjet printer after HP OfficeJet Pro 9125e.
-It prints at a speed of up to 32 pages per minute.
-It creates remarkably crisp documents and requires little upkeep.
-Its ADF-equipped scanner scans quickly and allows for single-pass duplex scanning, which makes it an excellent option for workplaces that frequently scan documents with many pages on both sides.
+The Epson EcoTank ET-4760 is also one of the best multifunction inkjet printer on our list that rivals even the most acclaimed models like the HP OfficeJet Pro 9125e.
+With a printing speed of up to 15 pages per minute, it delivers efficient performance for various printing tasks.
+Its revolutionary EcoTank system eliminates the need for traditional ink cartridges, offering ultra-low-cost printing with easy-to-fill, supersized ink tanks.

-Unless you print a lot, you probably won't need to replace the toner cartridges very often because they yield about 3000 black and 1400 color prints.
-Furthermore, the cost of the [cheapest toner cartridges](https://www.compandsave.com/top-5-cheap-toner-cartridges) is not too high.
+This printer ensures exceptional document quality with its PrecisionCore technology, producing sharp and vibrant prints consistently.
+Equipped with a versatile ADF scanner, it facilitates rapid scanning and supports single-pass duplex scanning, optimizing productivity in busy office environments.

+Thanks to its generous ink tank capacity, users can print thousands of pages before needing to refill, making it ideal for high-volume printing needs.
+Moreover, its wireless connectivity feature enables seamless printing from smartphones, tablets, and laptops, enhancing convenience and flexibility.

 **Pros**